xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-create-test-case.md

 description: Create and Run WebUI Test Case
 ---

-This tutorial demonstrates how to create iOS tests with Katalon Studio using **Record** and **Playback**.
+This tutorial demonstrates how to create a WebUI test case with Katalon Studio using **Record** and **Playback**.

-Go throught the scenario "Sign in and purchase a tank top" to get familiar with this feature.
+Go through the scenario "Sign in the web page to purchase a tank top" to get familiar with these features.
 The basic steps are:

 1. Create a new project to store recorded actions.
 2. Interact with the web page.